Carrie Underwood Shows Off Her Incredible Legs As She Celebrates The Fourth Of July

 Underwood then coupled her sparkly black ensemble with even more sparkle in the form of silver heeled ankle boots.

-“Amazing night in NYC for #IndependenceDay,” the mom of one wrote on Instagram with the snap revealed her very impressive legs – which Inquisitr previously reported stole the show at the 2018 CMT Awards in June – adding three American flag emojis.
+“Amazing night in NYC for #IndependenceDay,” the mom of one wrote on Instagram with the snap revealing her very impressive legs – which Inquisitr previously reported stole the show at the 2018 CMT Awards in June – adding three American flag emojis.

 “Thanks, fans and @spotify for making this night so special and one I won’t ever forget!”

 Underwood then shared a number of very patriotic hashtags in the caption of her latest upload as she celebrated the U.S. holiday by performing some of her biggest hits on stage in New York City.

-She wrote on the social media site, #LetFreedomRing, #HappyBirthdayAmerica, #GodBlessAmerica, #HotCountry, #HotCountryLive and #Spotify.
+She wrote on the social media site, “#LetFreedomRing, #HappyBirthdayAmerica, #GodBlessAmerica, #HotCountry, #HotCountryLive and #Spotify.”

 Per Music Row, Carrie was in the big apple as the headliner for Spotify’s inaugural Hot Country Live festival at the Seaport’s The Rooftop at Pier 17 concert venue.